candidelabs/candide-docs/docs/getting-started/guides/3-recover-your-account.md

    2. The emojis set displayed on your phone
    3. Your public address of the account you want to recover

 You can follow next how the process will look like for your recovery contact.
-If you used email or added yourself as a recovery contact, this guide is also for you.
+If you added yourself as a recovery contact, this guide is also for you.

 ## Check the status of your request